The story behind Murano glass

 Murano vases

-There are many different types of glass art, but the same for all is that they share the same characteristics from the glasswork factories on the Murano islands.
+There are many different types of glass art, but the same for all is that they share the same characteristics from the glassworks on the Murano islands.
 As for vases, they are available in many different shades, with some incorporating color throughout the glass, while other vases have the color sealed behind transparent glass.
 When you are looking for Murano vases, you can also use your senses to your advantage.
-The vases to typically feel substantial and heavy.
+The vases typically feel substantial and heavy.
 This helps to give the vases a massive feel and make them unshakable once you have given them their place in the home.